Howserr/DockerApiDemo/README.md

 ## API Usage Instructions:
 The API has a single restful controller, Customers, which supports the HTTP verbs GET, PUT, PATCH, DELETE.

+The Customer model is:
+Id: int (Does not need to be specified on creation as it will be automatically generated as the next sequential id)
+FirstName: string
+LastName: string
+Password: string

 Examples of these requests for use in Powershell can be seen below.
 Alternatively, [integration_test.ps1](integration_test.ps1) demonstrates building, deploying and using all endpoints.

 ### Sample Web Requests: